 In 2008, when his brother-in-law wanted to sell, Calkins found an interested partner, and bought the company.
 Almost immediately, he started making changes that would help the operation expand.
 The biggest change was to add vending management software to the entire operation.
 "It [vending management software] helps to give you control of the business," said Calkins.

 Wanting control of the business, and using technology to get it, was one of the things Calkins and Halloran had in common.
-They met in 2010 to discuss the latest exciting trend in vending — micro markets.
-As they talked it became obvious Halloran and Calkins valued the same business principles and were headed in a similar direction.
-“We both had Streamware, did OCS, vending and were going to jump into micro markets,” said Halloran.
-“It seemed to make sense to become partners instead of remain competitors.”
+They met in 2010 to discuss the latest exciting trend in vending -- micro markets.
+As they talked it became obvious Halloran and Calkins valued the same business principles and were headed in a similar directions.
+"We both had Streamware, did OCS, vending and were going to jump into micro markets," said Halloran.
+"It seemed to make sense to become partners instead of remain competitors."